 Hello - marhaban Please. - min fadlak (male); min fadlik (female) Thank you. - shukran Yes. - na`am; away No. - la Fine, thank you. - bi-khair shukran You're welcome. - `afwan Excuse me. - law samaht I'm sorry. - ana ?sif (male); anasifa (female) Help! - an-najda!
 What is your name? - ismak (male); ismik (female) Goodbye - b?y b?y I can't speak Arabic. - Laatakallam `arabi Do you speak English? - hal tatakallam el-ingliziyya?
 Is there someone here who speaks English? - had beyetkallem ingelizi?
 I'll call the police. - sa attasil bil-shurta Can I use your phone? - hal mumkin astakhdim at-telefon?
 How do I get to _____ ? - kayf bawsal la __ I'm a vegetarian. - Ana nabati How much does this cost? - bikam hatha I'll call the police. ?- sa attasil bil-shurta

-Although English is very popular in Maldives and resorts and tourist places are gradually adopting various other languages like German and French because of the increasing number of these foreign visitors, keep this translation guide handy as it will help you communicate and mix up with the local population on your Maldives trip.
+Although English is very popular language in Maldives and resorts and tourist places are gradually adopting various others like German and French because of the increasing number of these foreign visitors, keep this translation guide handy as it will help you communicate and mix up with the local population on your Maldives trip.
 There are other plenty of handbooks, mobile applications and online guides available these days that will help you further if you wish to learn more!